cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 in the aggregations.

-## Survey Weighting
+## Survey Weighting and Estimation

-Notice that the estimates defined in the previous sections are calculated with respect to the population of US Facebook users.
-(To be precise, the ILI and CLI indicators reflect the population of US Facebook users *and* their household members).
-In reality, our estimates are even further skewed by the varying propensity of people in the population of US Facebook users to take our survey in the first place.

 When Facebook sends a user to our survey, it generates a random ID number and sends this to us as well.
-Once the user completes the survey, we pass this ID number back to Facebook to confirm completion, and in return receive a weight---call it $$w_i$$ for user $$i$$.
-(The random ID number is completely meaningless for any other purpose than receiving this weight, and does not allow us to access any information about the user's Facebook profile.)
+Once the user completes the survey, we pass this ID number back to Facebook to confirm completion, and in return receive a weight.
+(The random ID number is completely meaningless for any other purpose than receiving this weight, and does not allow us to access any information about the user's Facebook profile.
+Nor does it provide Facebook any information about the survey responses.)

 We can use these weights to adjust our estimates so that they are representative of the US population---adjusting both for the differences between the US